• Skip to primary navigation

 Frequently Asked Questions

-Note that these answers specifically relate to SureCrete microcement products, and may not be accurate for all manufacturers.
+Note that these answers specifically relate to SureCrete microcement products, and may not apply to all manufacturers.

 How much does microcement cost?